Mental Health Tribunal UK: Forms & How to Apply

 Next steps

-- Confirm the section and the applicable time limit with the responsible clinician, the hospital's Mental Health Act administrator, or a legal representative.
+- Confirm the section and the applicable time limit with the responsible clinician, the hospital's Mental Health Act administrator, or a legal representative — and confirm whether any Mental Health Act 2025 changes affecting your circumstances have actually been brought into force yet.

 - Identify who is applying — the patient, a representative, or the nearest relative — and gather the contact details Form T110 requires.